 B2C (Business to Consumer) – a form of transaction directly between a business and an individual consumer.

 Bill of Lading (B/L) – the ocean waybill.
-On its basis, a carrier acknowledges receipt of cargo for shipment and undertake to deliver goods at the predetermined destination.
+On its basis, a carrier acknowledges receipt of cargo for shipment and undertakes to deliver goods at the predetermined destination.

-Bonded warehouse – secured facility supervised by customs authorities, where dutiable imports are stored pending their re-export or release on assessment and payment of import duties, taxes and other charges.
-Also called customs warehouse.
+Bonded warehouse – secured facility supervised by customs authorities, where dutiable imports are stored pending their re-export or release on assessment and payment of import duties, taxes, and other charges.
+Also called a customs warehouse.

 CAF (Currency Adjustment Factor) – a fee placed on top of freighting charges for carrier companies to compensate for exchange rate risks.

-CE (Conformité Européenne) – a certification mark that indicates conformity with quality, health, safety and environmental protection standards for products sold within the European Economic Area.
+CE (Conformité Européenne) – a certification mark that indicates conformity with quality, health, safety, and environmental protection standards for products sold within the European Economic Area.
+See what is important in the case of a CE mark.

-CFR (Cost and Freight) – rule for sea and inland waterway transport defined by Incoterms 2010.
-The seller pays for the carriage of the goods up to the named port of destination but is not responsible for buying insurance.
+CFR (Cost and Freight) – Incoterms rule for sea and inland waterway transport.
+The seller pays for the carriage of the goods up to the named port of destination.
+The risk of loss or damage transfers to the buyer when the goods are on board the vessel.

-CIF (Cost, Insurance and Freight) – rule for sea and inland waterway transport defined by Incoterms 2010.
+CIF (Cost, Insurance and Freight) – Incoterms rule for sea and inland waterway transport.
 The seller pays for the carriage of the goods up to the named port of destination and is required to obtain insurance for the goods while in transit.
-Risk transfers to the buyer when the goods are loaded on board the ship.
+The risk of loss of or damage to the goods transfers to the buyer when the goods are on board the vessel

-CIP (Carriage and Insurance Paid to) – rule for any mode of transport defined by Incoterms 2010.
+CIP (Carriage and Insurance Paid to) – Incoterms rule for any mode of transport.
 The seller pays for the carriage of the goods up to the named place of destination and is required to obtain insurance for the goods while in transit.

 CMR – the road waybill.
 A document between a shipper and a carrier giving details and instructions relating to the transit of goods.

-CPT (Carriage Paid To) – rule for any mode of transport defined by Incoterms 2010.
+CPT (Carriage Paid To) – Incoterms rule for any mode of transport.
 The seller pays for the carriage of the goods up to the named place of destination but is not required to obtain insurance for the goods while in transit.
 Risk transfers to the buyer when the goods are handed over to the first carrier.

 Customs – an authority or agency in a country responsible for collecting tariffs and for controlling the flow of goods into and out of a country.